qlik-oss/corectl/docs/corectl_set_dimensions.md

 ### Synopsis

-Sets or updates the dimensions in the current app
+Sets or updates the dimensions in the current app.
+Example corectl set dimensions ./my-dimensions-glob-path.json

 ```
 corectl set dimensions [flags]